gbv/validation-server/README.md

 - `id` mandatory format identifier
 - `title` optional title
 - `short` optional short title
-- `homepage` optional URL with information about the format
+- `url` optional URL with information about the format
 - `mimetype` optional content type
 - `base` optional identifier of a base format (e.g. `json` for JSON-based formats)
 - `versions` an optional object with format versions, each with